Confronting and countering the threats from Espionage, Foreign Interference and Subversion

 While the public has not recognised this growing threat, the Australian Parliament has.
 In June 2018, the Senate passed laws that amount to the most significant overhaul of Australia’s security and foreign interference laws in decades – creating new espionage offences, introducing tougher penalties on spies and establishing a register of foreign political agents.

-Safeguarding Australia 2019 will focus on this and more over the one and a half days of plenary sessions, followed by two highly focussed immersive workshops offered as an elective - this is a programmed activity where all participants are actively engaged in analysing the issues and contributing to a good practice model for addressing it, It would require some background and pre-reading for participants to get the best from the below immersive program
+Safeguarding Australia 2019 will focus on this and more over the one and a half days of plenary sessions, followed by two highly focussed immersive workshops offered as an elective on afternoon of Day 2 following conclusion of the main conference at lunch - this is a programmed activity where all participants are actively engaged in analysing the issues and contributing to a good practice model for addressing it, It would require some background and pre-reading for participants to get the best from the below immersive program

 Safeguarding Australia is the only high-level conference run by and for leading thinkers, policymakers and practitioners in the national security domain, working across whole-of-government at state and federal levels, including law enforcement and intelligence agencies, as well as engaging with corporate and private security practitioners and providers.